bconcept101/lottery-number-generator/PROJECT-BLUEPRINT.md

 ## PayPal

-A PayPal support/donation link has been created and connected to the website.
+A PayPal support link has been created and connected to the website.

 ---